NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 ![OBI_asserted_assay_pattern_example.png](images/OBI_asserted_assay_pattern_example.png)

-To better understand the defined logic of this pattern, it seems useful to look at its part more closely.
+To better understand the defined logic of this pattern, it seems useful to look at its parts more closely.

 ### Subjects of an Assay
 As we can see in this graph, the use of the term 'assay' is restricted to only those planned processes that examine a